What is a digital texture in design? (2026)

-What is a texture exactly, and what’s the difference between a texture and a pattern?
+What is a texture exactly, and what's the difference between a texture and a pattern?
 And what are digital papers?
-Hold on tight, I’m gonna give you all the details.
+As a creative small business owner, I use textures for so many things, and I even create them myself in Photoshop!
+In this post, I'm gonna give you all the details about what digital textures are, how to use them and where to find them for free.

 The definition of what a texture is can differ to some people.
 A texture can be put on a picture in Photoshop to give the photo a texture.
 It can make the picture look like it's been curled into a ball and straightened again, or as though it was printed in a paper hundred years ago.

 But not everyone uses textures for photo editing or mixed media arts.
 A digital texture is essentially a photo or image that you can use as a background for your designs.
-They add interest and visual flair to otherwise bland projects.
+They add interest and visual flair to your designs.

 Textures can also be used in their own right, as a pretty background on almost any digital product as a visual asset.
 It can be used as a screensaver, as a background on your phone, or to make your Instagram posts and stories look pretty.
 Textures are perfect for the covers of digital planners (Check out this post if you want to know how to make a digital planner to sell on Etsy), or to spice up your website.
 You can also use textures to create digital stickers and text graphics!